jurri/jurri.github.io/CONTRIBUTING.md

 Our bug tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

 - `browser bug` - Issues that are reported to us, but actually are the result of a browser-specific bug.
 These are diagnosed with reduced test cases and result in a issue opened on that browser's own bug tracker.
-- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Bootstrap.
+- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in [JayDee].
 - `css` - Issues stemming from our compiled CSS or source Less files.
 - `customizer` - Issues with our web-based Customizer.
 - `docs` - Issues for improving or updating our documentation.